Broken circuit complexes of series-parallel networks: Background

-The operations of series and parallel connection of graphs have their origin in electrical-network theory.
+The operations of series and parallel connections of graphs have their origin in electrical-network theory.
 These operations were generalized to matroids by Brylawski \cite{Br2}.
-Here we summarize briefly some properties of them.
-The reader is refer to \cite{Br4} or \cite[5.4, 7.1]{O} for further details.
+Here we briefly summarize some of their properties.
+The reader is referred to \cite{Br4} or \cite[5.4, 7.1]{O} for further details.

 Let us first recall the definitions of series and parallel connections of two graphs.
 For $i=1,2$, let $G_i$ be a graph with vertex set $V_i$ and edge set $E_i$.
 Assume that $G_1$ and $G_2$ have only a common edge $e$ and two common vertices $u,v$ which are the end vertices of $e$.
 Then the \emph{parallel connection} of $G_1$ and $G_2$ with respect to the \emph{baseedge} $e$ is merely the union of $G_1$ and $G_2$, i.e. the graph with vertex set $V_1\cup V_2$ and edge set $E_1\cup E_2$.
 We denote this graph by $P(G_1,G_2)$.
 To define the series connection of $G_1$ and $G_2$, we first form a copy $G_2'=(V_2',E_2')$ of $G_2$ by just renaming the vertex $v$ to $v'$ and the edge $e$ to $e'$.
 Then we remove the edge $e$ from $G_1$ and the edge $e'$ from $G_2'$.
 Finally, we add a new edge $\tilde{e}$ joining $v$ and $v'$.
 The \emph{series connection} of $G_1$ and $G_2$ with respect to $e$, denoted $S(G_1,G_2)$, is the graph with vertex set $V_1\cup V_2'$ and edge set $(E_1-e)\cup (E_2'-e')\cup \tilde{e}$ (see Figure \ref{fig1}).